cleanlab/ood-detection-benchmarks/README.md

 #### 2. Start Jupyter Lab

 Run command below.

-Note that we use Makefile to run jupyter lab for convenience so we can save args (ip, port, allow-root, etc).
+Note that we use a Makefile to run jupyter lab for convenience so we can save args (ip, port, allow-root, etc).

 ```bash
 make jupyter-lab